 It used to be that you’d put backlinks to your website in a press release, and then publish the press release over a wire service.
 A bunch of partner sites would syndicate those press releases – that’s the distribution you are buying – and many include the backlinks too.

-Since backlinks were, and by most public accounts still, the most valuable signal Google uses for ranking, the results in search were amazing.
+Since backlinks were, and by most public accounts still are, the most valuable signal Google uses for ranking, the results in search were amazing.
 About 24 hours after publishing a press release over a wire service, you’d have hundreds of backlinks from syndication partners.

 There was one problem: those links were effectively purchased.
 That’s gaming the system and violates the quality guidelines published by Google.
 In 2012, Google leaned on professional press release services to implement redirects that strip the value or find their own sites penalized.
 There is no value today in press release links.